Methodology compared

 None

-Off-the-shelf, no design step.
+Off-the-shelf, no design time

-Cost per sample ~ Mid-high
+Cost per sample Low-high

 Personalised design cost amortised across longitudinal samples.
+Many timepoints decrease cost per sample to lesser than tumour-naive panels.

-~ Mid-high
+Mid-high

 Similar economics to SNV-based.